- Home ›

 There were many lookout points worth seeing near Bastei bridge.
 The one along the side of a cliff will give you a view of the peaceful town of Kurort Rathen.
 Further along the trail, you will be able to grasp the beauty of the landscape of the Saxony Switzerland from another lookout point and at the end, you will be able to walk across the Bastei bridge itself.

-To get here, you will have to take a train heading toward the direction of Schöna or Bad Schandau to the Kurort Lathen station from the Dresden Neustadt station.
-Once you arrive, go into the town and cross the river with a ferry service.
+To get to Bastei Bridge from Dresden, you will have to take a train heading toward the direction of Schöna or Bad Schandau to the Kurort Lathen station from the Dresden Neustadt station.
+Once you arrive, go into the town and cross the river with a ferry.
 From there you should be able to follow the direction to the start of the hike.

 Right around the corner from the fate is the Fürstenzug.
 It is a massive mural of procession of the rulers of Saxony which was originally painted between 1871 and 1876.
 The superb attention to detail on the mural was quite a sight to behold.